+LESSON

+8

 Temple of the Spirit

+Lesson Goals:

-- I can defend that the temple of God gets renewed in truth, righteousness and love through worship. - I can evaluate the consecration of the temple of God and the blessing of home, which are uniting us with God. - I can value the importance of Zachaeus' repentance and his restoration to sonship and relate it with myself - I can connect the Old Testament fathers with the service of the blessing of home - I can prepare everything needed for the Blessing of the Home
+- I can defend that the temple of God gets renewed in truth, righteousness and love through worship. - I can connect the consecration of the Church and the blessing of home. - I can relate with the repentance of Zachaeus.

-Individuals as the Temple of God

-The source of human journey is God.
+Individuals as the Temple of God The source of human journey is God.
 We are created in His own image (Genesis 1:26) and the goal of our lives is to become like Him (theosis) and the destination of human journey is also God.
 This journey starts with Holy Baptism and we receive the Holy Spirit at the time of Chrismation; all of the sacraments sustain us during our life journey.
 David describes how God knows us even when we are not formed and how we are "fearfully and wonderfully made" (Psalms 139:13-16).
 In spite of all the technological advances made over the course of human existence; no machine or system created by man can match the complexity, variety, distinctive personalities, features, independence and intelligence of our bodies.
 St. Paul again describes our bodies as the "temple of the Holy Spirit" (I Corinthians 6:19) and also warns us that if we defile the temple of God, He will destroy us (I Corinthians 3:16-17).
 Jesus Himself makes this comparison (St. John 2:19) when He cleanses the temple following His triumphant (Hosanna) entry (St. Matthew 21:12-17, St. Mark 11:15-19, St. Luke 19:45-48, and St. John 2:13-16).
 The word "temple" usually evokes an image of the Holy Altar.
 In other words, the constitution of the Church building and constitution of our body are easily comparable.

-LL Metropolitan Yuhanon Mar Severios

-LL Metropolitan Yuhanon Mar Severios of Kochi Diocese writes in his book Shushrusha Samvidhanam (p.140- 1989 Edition): The "Church building is the symbol of the Holy Church, and the image of Heaven.
+LL Metropolitan Yuhanon Mar Severios wrote1 that the "Church building is the symbol of the Holy Church, and the image of Heaven.
 The Holy Church is visible through the Church building, and there is no Church building without the Holy Church.
-We believe that in the Church building, the Son of God is present upon the Holy Altar as bread and wine, and the Angels and Saints of the invisible Church assemble there.
+We believe that in the Church building, the Son of God is present Remember Considering that the goal of our lives is to become like Him (theosis), the destination of our human journey is also God. upon the Holy Altar as bread and wine, and the Angels and Saints of the invisible Church assemble there.
 Thus, Heaven is portrayed there and therefore, the living faithful can grow in the experience of Heaven similar to the one on Mount Tabore.
 The Holy Church conjoins and encompasses Heaven, the Paradise, and the earth.
 Similarly, the Church building encompasses the Holy Altar Room, the Transept, and the Nave."
+1H.G.
+Yuhanon Mar Severious.
+(1983).
+Orthodox Suriyani Sabhayude Shushrusha Samvidhanam.